 Fortunately, most cases of Sciatica do NOT require surgery.
-While severe cases of sciatica may require surgery, most other cases will achieve excellent results by combing conservative MSK care with exercise.
+While severe cases of sciatica may require surgery, most other cases will achieve excellent results by combing conservative manual therapy with exercise.

 WHAT IS SCIATICA?

 Sciatica refers to pain that radiates down, along the pathway of the sciatic nerve.